Illustration - BA (Hons) Degree (full-time course)

 Why this course?

-This course provides an intensively creative experience that develops students’ individual styles through a wide range of workshops, seminars and illustration briefs.
-Students are encouraged to work in traditional, digital and innovative forms and techniques, preparing them for careers in the contemporary world of illustration.
+This course provides an intensively creative experience that develops your individual styles through a wide range of workshops, seminars and illustration briefs.
+You are encouraged to work in traditional, digital and innovative forms and techniques, preparing you for careers in the contemporary world of illustration.

 - Students are taught by award winning professional illustrators

 - Illustration is an art career with a lucrative and commercial market

 - Students win illustration prizes from global book publishers and agencies such as Macmillan and Plum Pudding

 - Alumni include Jamie Hewlett, creator of the virtual band Gorillaz

 Validated by University of the Arts London (UAL)

 This programme is validated by University of the Arts London (UAL).
 UAL are a leading education provider in the creative arts, ranked second in the world for art and design (QS World University Rankings by Subject 2020).
 They oversee the standards and quality of our curriculum, which enriches your overall learning experience.

 Each application will be assessed individually, including a review of your grades, interview, portfolio/audition and any experience.